sigstore/root-signing/playbooks/ORCHESTRATION.md

 fork point from `main` and the ceremony branch.
 This fork point is also used as the nonce when computing the pop.

-The delegation keyholder would run these commands (on a branch from the ceremony branch):
+The delegation keyholder would run these commands (on a branch based on the ceremony branch):

 Create the delegation metadata
 ```shell